Olundir/FourCardFeatureSection/README.md

 ## To see the live site follow the link below:

 https://olundir.github.io/FourCardFeatureSection/
-!
-As of now the site supports only desktop version!

 ### Project done as part of the FrontEnd Mentor Challanges